05 Jun 2020

 They explained in their letter that cranberries were short supply in March 1845 because of Christmas.
 We forget how seasonal some fruit and vegetables can be in today’s society.

-Which claimed to have been supplied to Erebus and Terror for the Arctic Expedition.
+This claimed to have been supplied to Erebus and Terror for the Arctic Expedition.

 There is no Admiralty correspondence located with Hedges & Butler, but officers had placed orders with companies for additional personal items.